 The Artistic Director

-Alia began her professional career with Eisenhower Dance and since has continued her career in Chicago with Inaside Chicago Dance, the Joel Hall Dancers and as a project-based guest-artist with Thodos Dance Chicago.
-She has worked with acclaimed choreographers, Kenneth Epting, William Gill, Joel Hall, Eddy O’Campo, Elijah Gibson, Laurie Eisenhower, Larry Keigwin, and Kiesha Lalama-White among many others.
-Alia has participated in projects Stormy Weather Rhapsody, a film by Jesse Charbonier, and installation productions: Wake Up!
+Alia began her professional career with Eisenhower Dance Detroit and has continued her career in Chicago with Inaside Chicago Dance, the Joel Hall Dancers and as a project-based guest-artist with Thodos Dance Chicago.
+She has worked with choreographers, Doug Varone, Eddy O’Campo, Elijah Gibson, Joel Hall, Kiesha Lalama-White, Larry Keigwin and Laurie Eisenhower among others.
+Alia has participated in projects like the dance film Stormy Weather Rhapsody, by Jesse Charbonier, and installation productions: Wake Up!
 Waltz, and Hear/Here a collaborative project with Nick Cave, Visual Artist.
 In 2019, Alia performed her work, Painting Dance an exploration that challenges the ephemerality of movement at the Venice International Arts Festival where she was awarded ‘Best in Live Performance.’
 Most recently, Alia has been involved in the restaging of two historical works by Charles Weidman and The Humphrey-Weidman Company under the tutelage of Anne Marie Loesch.

-From 2015 - 2018, Alia was the Artistic Director of Chicago based company, Noumenon Dance Ensemble (NDE) Under her leadership, NDE became an exclusively female organization, committed to exclusively employing women, people of color and members of the LQBTQ community as: choreographers, dancers and production staff.
-Since 2015, Alia has set 5 original works on NDE that have earned recognition from New York City Dance Week and most recently Spring to Dance in St. Louis and have been showcased at self-produced evening-length dance concerts, Dance Chicago, and other regional dance festivals.
+From September 2015 - June 2018 Alia was Artistic Director and resident choreographer of Chicago based repertoire company, Noumenon Dance Ensemble (NDE).
+Under her leadership, NDE became an exclusively female organization, committed to exclusively employing women, people of color and members of the LQBTQ community as: choreographers, dancers and production staff.
+Since 2015, Alia has set 5 original works on NDE that have earned recognition from New York City Dance Week, Boston Contemporary Dance Festival, Spring to Dance in St. Louis and have been showcased at Dance Chicago, self-produced evening-length dance concerts, and other regional dance festivals.